CryptoQuestVikas/Responsive-linksorter/README.md

 cd Responsive-linksorter
 ```

-1. You need to api key from linkshortner website.
+> 1. You need to api key from linkshortner website.
-2. Copy api key and paste api on their api section.
+> 2. Copy api key and paste api on their api section.
+> 3. Other wise not working...

 # **Screenshot**
 ![](img/link.png)